School Science Lessons

 * Frost damage can cause low failing number, reduced flour yield, increased grain hardness and very poor baking performance for bread, biscuits and breakfast cereals.

-* Excessive screenings causes reduced grain and flour yield (so loss of profitability), but has little effect on end product quality, other than excluding excess screenings caused by frost and heat stress damage.
+* Excessive screenings causes reduced grain and flour yield (so loss of profitability), but has little effect on end product quality, except excess screenings and heat damage.

 Samples tested with high screenings have poor baking quality.